 |Maximum Contaminant Levels||Treatment Technique||Monitoring & Reporting||Variances & Exemptions|

-In comparison to the statistics reported for 2004, the number of systems cited for MCL violations was higher (327 versus 306), and the number of violations cited at these systems increased (574 versus 453).
-The number of systems with treatment techniques violations decreased in 2005 (132 versus 297).
-Monitoring and reporting violations increased in number of systems (3,435 versus 3,045) and the number of violations increased (6,435 versus 5,616).
-Overall, the two year trend reflects more systems in violation and a increase in the number of violations for these systems.
+In comparison to the statistics reported for 2005, the number of systems cited for MCL violations was higher (337 versus 327), and the number of violations cited at these systems decreased (473 versus 574).
+The number of systems with treatment techniques violations increased slightly in 2006 (142 versus 132).
+Monitoring and reporting violations increased in number of systems (3,560 versus 3,435) and the number of violations increased (6,988 versus 6,435).
+The method of calculating the number of violations changed in this report to count violations by analyte which were previously grouped together as one violation.
+Using the same method as in prior years would have resulted in a count of 6,836 violations, also showing a slight increase in number of violations cited over 2005 data.
+Overall, the two year trend reflects more systems in violation and an increase in the number of violations for these systems.

 How can I tell how long my water system was in violation of drinking water requirements?

 Consumers may want to know the duration of a drinking water requirement violation.
 Information contained in these documents may specifically identify the duration of a violation or may more generally identify the regulatory compliance period within which the violation occurred.
 Violations are recorded by two period types, "violation period", and "compliance period."
 Violation periods end as soon as action to mitigate the violation is taken and have specific begin and end dates.
 A compliance period spans finite periods of time based on established requirements for compliance.
 Compliance periods are often expressed in months, calendar quarters, or years.